Do All People with HIV have AIDS?

 • In 2021, 1.5 million [1.1-2.0 million] people contracted HIV, and 650 000 [510 000-860 000] people died from HIV-related causes

-• Globally around 38 millions people are living with HIV and only 68% of them people with HIV are on Antiretroviral Therapy (ART).
+• Globally around 38 million people are living with HIV and only 68% of them people with HIV are on Antiretroviral Therapy (ART).

 • According to estimates, 13% of American people with HIV are unaware of their condition and spread the disease unknowingly.